Adobe Lightroom is a commercial enterprise-class image editing software for professionals photographers.

 The first release of Hugin was released in May 2003, since then, the project has gained popularity among professional and semi-professional photographers.

 Hugin is available for Linux (Ubuntu, Debian, Fedora, Linux Mint, Arch Linux, Manjaro), Windows, and macOS.

-There are many Open-source Photography Workflow solutions and Adobe Lightroom alternatives.
+There are a good deal of Open-source Photography Workflow solutions and Adobe Lightroom alternatives.
 Most of them are rich in features and can be used directly with any project, or even customized to meet the special cases whenever needed.

 Open source tools are no longer “secondary” tools that are only used when no budget is available to purchase premium ones, instead, they are taking over the entire proprietary software market, and becoming the default mainstream option, thanks for being full of features and being high-quality as we have seen in this list article.

 If you have any additional software you would like to see in this list, then we would love to hear about them in the comments.